ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     ![](/images/imshow2.png?raw=true "Title")
     ![](/images/lineplot.png?raw=true "Title")

     Some important information we can get from the first image is that we are not working with a clean uniform image.
-There are also visible clusters of similarly coloured poylgons, which we can only assume to be a unique type of crop.
+There are also visible clusters of similarly coloured polygons, which we can only assume to be a unique type of crop.

     Some important information we can get from the third image is how the Z-dimension (different spectra) change over the course of the image (please note: changes from pixel to pixel is discrete and not continuous like the line-plot implies, also note we are looking at only one line of pixels and not the entire image).
 Notice how there are some spectra lines that do not change over the course of the image? **This fact will be important later on in the machine learning process (so keep that in mind).** We can look at the spectra over the whole image, however plotting a 3D graph is not only time confusing, but can be a complete waste of time if our data is dense (which it is in our case).

-    <b>OPTIONAL:</b> Feel free to play around with ```plt.imshow(features[:,:,0])``` by changing the value of 0 to anything from 0 to 199 in order to get a better feel of the data.
+    **OPTIONAL:** Feel free to play around with ```plt.imshow(features[:,:,0])``` by changing the value of 0 to anything from 0 to 199 in order to get a better feel of the data.

-    <b>OPTIONAL:</b> Feel free to play around with ```plt.plot(features[0,:,:])``` by changing the value of 0 to anything from 0 to 144 in order to get a better feel of the data.
+    **OPTIONAL:** Feel free to play around with ```plt.plot(features[0,:,:])``` by changing the value of 0 to anything from 0 to 144 in order to get a better feel of the data.

 # Scikit Learn: Introduction